One food many ketogenic dieters commonly ask about is cottage cheese.

 Benefits of Cottage Cheese on Keto

-There are various health benefits of cottage cheese that extend beyond its healthy fat content.
+There are various health benefits of cottage cheese for a keto diet that extend beyond its healthy fat content.
 For instance:

 Cottage Cheese is Great for Gut Health